CLVPartners

 Key findings of the Report

 The European Data Protection Board also continued its active dialogue with data subjects and organizations involved in data processing, which resulted in the publication of articulate factsheets.
-The Report also provides a detailed description of the measures taken by various national data protection authorities.
+For example, in a such factsheet, the Board presented the most significant positive and negative effects of artificial intelligence on cybersecurity.
+(The factsheet in English can be opened in this link).

 Strategy for the period between 2024-2027